Different Student Loans Have Different Considerations That Should Be Reviewed Before You Commit

 You should stop and think before consolidating a federal student loan into a private loan

 Be cautious about consolidating federal loans and Perkins loans into one private loan.
 The result of consolidating all loans into one non-federal private loan means that you lose all the benefits and protections provided in the federal loan programs, which can include cancellation and forgiveness.
-Private student loans aren't canceled.
+Private student loans aren't cancelled.
 You'll always be on the hook.

 Frequent consolidation after borrowing may impact timelines you need to meet to qualify for any benefits.